amaccarini/arcade/README.md

 ---

 ## Installation
 Arcade was designed with a simple installation process in mind, requiring no prior Python knowledge or manual installation of dependencies by the user.
 The tool is packaged as a Blender add-on extension, making the installation process extremely straightforward.
-To get started, you only need to download two items:
+To get started, you only need to download three items:

 - **Blender**: Version 4.3 [Donwload Blender here](https://blender.org)
 - **Arcade**: Latest release of Arcade as `.zip` file.
 Arcade is compatible with Windows (x86) and macOS (ARM64).
+- **Weather data**: A `.epw` file representing the climate conditions of the area of interest.
+Such files can be donwloaded from the [EnergyPlus website](https://energyplus.net/weather)

 > 💡 **Note:** This is an informational note.
 It can be used to highlight important information or guidance.
 > ⚠️ **Warning:** This is a warning message.
 Pay attention to actions that might have significant consequences.